wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

   1. Job submission and cancellation

-    - Submit a job to run *myprogram* on 6 compute nodes with enough requested time so that it can successfully complete.
+    - Submit a job to run *myprogram* on 6 nodes with enough requested time so that it can successfully complete.
     - Soon after submission, inspect the state of the batch queue and answer the following questions:
         - How many jobs are currently pending?
         - How many jobs are currently running?